Skip to main content

 No

-The change often involves a new contract and new employment date
+The change often involves a new contract and new date of employment

 Fixed paid employee ↔ part time employee